dinandmentink/nova-markdown/README.md

 Uploaded images will be stored by default using a slug version of its original filename.
 You can set this to true to use a random filename instead.

 ## Security
-If you discover any security related issues, please email [dinand@dcreative.nl](mailto:dinand@dcreative.nl) instead of using the issue tracker.
+If you discover any security related issues, please email [dinand@elementon.nl](mailto:dinand@elementon.nl) instead of using the issue tracker.

 ## Rendering markdown
 Nova Markdown will add a markdown editor field to Nova.
 It does not render markdown outside Nova.
 For rendering the markdown in Laravel views I recommend having a look at [Laravel Markdown](https://github.com/GrahamCampbell/Laravel-Markdown) or [commonmark](https://github.com/thephpleague/commonmark).